Testing4AI/SkillTrace/README.md

 # SkillTrace Core

-Compact reviewer-facing reference implementation for **SkillTrace: Multi-Trace Provenance Auditing for LLM-Agent Skill Reuse**.
+Compact reference implementation for **SkillTrace: Multi-Trace Provenance Auditing for LLM-Agent Skill Reuse**.

 This artifact contains the core audit logic used to explain the paper method: